Published 3 May 2019

 NMOSD is progressive, which means symptoms continue to build with each relapse, often leaving people wheelchair bound or blind.
 Learn more about key facts and statistics to understand more about NMOSD, its impact, and why Roche is committed to helping people living with the condition.

-There are currently no approved treatments for NMOSD, but we are conducting extensive research to help provide innovative and effective methods to treat NMOSD and improve the lives of those living with it.
-At Roche, our philosophy is simple: follow the science to help preserve what makes people who they are.
+There is no cure for NMOSD and there are limited treatment options, but at Roche we are conducting extensive research to help provide innovative approaches to treatment that will hopefully offer people with NMOSD an improved quality of life.
+Our philosophy is simple: follow the science to help preserve what makes people who they are.

 There is hope for optimism.
 For the first time in history, we have the tools, technology and scientific insights that we believe will lead to new types of medicines that can alter conditions such as NMOSD.
 We are committed to pursuing the challenges of neuroscience with the same curiosity, passion and rigor as we have done in oncology.